loewexy/pdns-manager-website/content/documentation/firstdomain.md

 ![Screenshot](img/firstdomain.md/screenshot_2.png)

 Do the same for the second, and if applicable more, NS records.
-The result should look like the following obviously with your data.
+The result should look like the following, but obviously with your data.

 ![Screenshot](img/firstdomain.md/screenshot_3.png)